Plaza de toros de Acho: Acho today

 The bullfighting fair held in honor of the annual Señor de los Milagros festival takes place at the plaza on Sundays through October and November.
-During the fair, Lima brings in some of the world's most lauded talent (the bill for 2019 included Andrés Roca Rey, Sebastian Castella, and José Mari Manzanares) The best bullfighter of the year is awarded the Escapulario de Oro (Golden Scapular), while the " Escapulario de Plata" Silver Scapular goes to the provider of the best bull.
-Sometimes either or both scapulars may go not awarded.
+During the fair, Lima brings in some of the world's most lauded talent: the bill for 2019, for example, included Andrés Roca Rey, Sebastian Castella, and José Mari Manzanares.
+The best bullfighter of the year is awarded the Escapulario de Oro (Golden Scapular), while the Escapulario de Plata (Silver Scapular) goes to the provider of the best bull.
+Sometimes either or both scapulars may go unawarded.